LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2MultiTenancy.md

 The Tenant specific data is partitioned and isolated in a customer specific tablespace.
 The tenant data is not mixed with other tenant data physically using the tablespace isolation.

 Tenants are never able to see each other's data, each user is only able to see a single tenant's data.
+The IBM FHIR Server uses the [CREATE PERMISSION statement](https://www.ibm.com/support/knowledgecenter/SSHRBY/com.ibm.swg.im.dashdb.sql.ref.doc/doc/r0057429.html) to create a row permission that specifies a condition under which rows of the table can be accessed.

+The condition to access the content is based on the SQL variable FHIR_ADMIN.SV_TENANT_ID joined with each table's MT_ID (multi-tenant id).
+If you need to query all tenants, you need to write a specific stored procedure to loop over the tenant_ids and query the table with each variable set with each tenant_id, and aggregate in the stored procedure.

 Each tenant's data is able to be moved, backedup, restored or exported a tenant-at-a-time.
-This approach allows tenant independent restore points.
+This approach allows tenant independent restore points, using [DB2 11.1: Backing up partitioned databases](https://www.ibm.com/support/knowledgecenter/SSEPGG_11.1.0/com.ibm.db2.luw.admin.ha.doc/doc/t0051366.html)

 The isolated data supports tenant independent query plan caches, scaling and disambiguating tenant specific disk and space usage.
 The performance metrics are tenant specific, and diagnostics are tenant specific.

 **Table: Resources**

-Each resource is contains a root RESOURCE and LOGICAL RESOURCE, such as VISIONPRESCRIPTION:
+Each resource is contains a RESOURCE and LOGICAL RESOURCE table. `_LOGICAL_RESOURCES` has one record per logical resource.  `_RESOURCES` has one record for each version of each logical resource.

+For example, VISIONPRESCRIPTION has:

 ```
 VISIONPRESCRIPTION_RESOURCES